2 Day 1 Night Cooktown Explorer 4WD Tour | Daintree Rainforest, Bloomfield Track | CKED

 This tour isn’t recommended for children under 7 years

 All cancellations must be in writing.
 Please note that all cancellations will incur an administration fee.
 Please see our terms and conditions for details prior to booking.

 Operator's Cancellation Policy:

-The operator reserves the right to cancel any tour, change vehicle type, alter the itinerary or arrange an alternative operator if necessary
+The operator reserves the right to cancel any tour, change type of vehicle, alter the itinerary or arrange an alternate operator if necessary.

 All tours are subject to weather conditions.

 This tour is not suitable for disabled travellers